 Like him many in the congress wanted to give the movement a militant form.
 Extremists under Tilak wanted to achieve their goals through struggle.
 The Congress as a body did not approve of these violent methods but many others believed strongly in revolutionary activities.

 It was in this atmosphere the political violence appeared in India.
-On the other-hand the Government adopted ruthless measures to put down terrorism by all means.
+On the other-hand the Government adopted ruthless measures to put down movement by all means.
 The extremist leaders like Lajpat Rai and Ajit Singh were arrested and deported to Mandalay.
 In turn the extremist turned more radical.
 To face the challenge some extremist members wanted to elect Lajpat Rai as the President of the Congress in 1907.
 Moderates headed by Gokhale opposed this move.

 In this situation the Congress met at Surat.
 In that Surat Session there took place the split among the members.
 The Surat split was a threat to the unity of the country yet it did not harm the Swadeshi movement.
 The moderates captured the Congress organisation and the extremists were forced out of it quite for some years.